Trusted WordPress tutorials, when you need them most.

 Although the maximum execution time exceeded error is called a ‘fatal error,’ it is actually one of the most common WordPress errors that are easy to fix.

-Important: For the last two methods, we recommend backing up your WordPress to prevent errors from occurring on your website.
+Important: We recommend backing up your WordPress to prevent further errors from occurring on your website.
 Please read our guide on how to back up a WordPress website for more information.

 Method 1: Use WordPress Recovery Mode